Skip to main content

 Our approach

 Science is the knowledge of the known universe and our relationship to it.
 Science consists of three distinct academic disciplines – biology is the study of life, chemistry the study of the properties of matter, and physics the study of energy, forces and matter.
 Pupils have the opportunity to study science for 7 years at Ark St Alban’s academy, progressing from key-stage three to studying A-level biology, chemistry, physics or BTEC applied science.
-The sequencing of topics in science has been carefully considered to ensure that all pupils develop an understanding of the fundamental threshold concepts of science, before progressing further and deepening their understanding.
-Additionally, pupils begin by learning concrete and familiar concepts that provide a frame of reference, before gradually progressing onto more abstract concepts.

 Exam Board: AQA